dedis/popstellar/README.md

                                                                         `signature` both encoded in base 64 because we receive them encoded.
 * For the signature, we exclusively use the unencoded representation.

+### test
+This package contains files useful for manual real-world testing.

 ## Back-end components
 ### Dependencies
 Currently, the project works with the following libraries: